richard-austin/security-cam/README.md

 This is a Network Video Recorder accessed through a web browser making it accessible from anywhere on PC or smart phone.
 Designed to run on a Raspberry pi, it has low power consumption and runs reliably 24/7.
 It requires network cameras providing RTSP streams with the video encoded as H264 or H265.
 Audio (G711 or AAC) is supported.
-The audio and video is remultiplexed to fragmented MP4 (fMP4) for rendering on the browser using Media Source Extensions (MSE).
+The audio and video are split into separate streams for rendering on the client using Web Codecs for low latency.

 ![ptz camera](README.images/ptz.png)
 *PTZ camera as viewed with Google Chrome*